hzeller/jcxxgen/README.md

 ```

 ### Work in Progress
 Note, this is work in progress, things might change.
-In particular optional
-fields are not implemented yet.

 [nlohmann/json]: https://github.com/nlohmann/json